 Brazil's average applied tariff rate was 10.73 percent in 2005.
-Brazil is a member of MERCOSUL, a customs union comprised of Argentina, Brazil, Paraguay, and Uruguay.
-Full common external tariff (CET) product coverage scheduled for implementation in 2006 may be delayed.
+Brazil is a member of MERCOSUR, a customs union formed in 1991 and comprised of Argentina, Brazil, Paraguay and Uruguay.
+Bolivia, Chile, Colombia, Ecuador and Peru have individually become affiliated with MERCOSUR as Associate Members between 1996 and 2004.
+Venezuela was admitted as a full member in 2005, although the process of completely integrating the Caracas regime into the bloc will take time.
+Full common external tariff (CET) product coverage scheduled for implementation in 2006 has been delayed.
 CETs range from zero percent to 35 percent ad valorem, with a number of country-specific exceptions.
-Currently, Brazil maintains 100 exceptions to the CET, with tariffs reaching as high as 55 percent on peaches.
+Currently, Brazil maintains its maximum allowable 100 exceptions to the CET.
+For example, although currently Brazil only imposes a 10 percent tariff on peaches and nectarines, the tariff ceiling is 55 percent.

 High CETs significantly impede increased imports of U.S. agricultural products, distilled spirits, and computer and telecommunications equipment.
 Brazil applies additional import taxes and charges that can effectively double the actual cost of importing products into Brazil.
 High tariffs on information technology products and components as well as high taxes have led to a large gray market in personal computers.
 One safeguard measure is in place against toy imports.
-A number of imports are prohibited, including foreign blood products, all used consumer goods such as machinery, automobiles, clothing, refurbished medical equipment, and other consumer goods.
-A 25 percent merchant marine tax on freight at certain ports puts U.S. agricultural products at a competitive disadvantage to MERCOSUL products.
+A number of imports are prohibited, including foreign blood products, all used consumer goods such as machinery, automobiles, clothing, refurbished medical equipment and other consumer goods.
+A 25 percent merchant marine tax on freight at certain ports puts U.S. agricultural products at a competitive disadvantage to MERCOSUR products.
 Brazil applies a 60 percent flat import tax on most manufactured retail goods imported by individuals that go through a simplified customs clearance procedure called RTS (simplified tax regime).